 One final control fallacy prevalent in emotional dysfunction is our tendency to blame ourselves for our condition under the false assumption that we are responsible for the childhood disturbance that precipitated it.
 Self-blaming for our unwillingness or inability to moderate our symptoms later in life is, obviously, reasonable.

-These control fallacies inform us we are not assigning blame in inappropriate ways.
-Logic dictates we assume responsibility for our actions and stop taking responsibility for problems we do not create and assume responsibility for our actions.
-That is only logical.
-Unfortunately, SAD subsists on our irrational thoughts and behaviors.
+Control fallacies inform us we are assigning blame in inappropriate ways.
+Logic dictates we assume responsibility for our actions and stop taking responsibility for problems we do not create.
+Social anxiety disorder, however, subsists on provoking irrational thoughts and behaviors.
 We are trapped in a vicious circle of self-delusion and a way to manage our emotional well-being is to rationalize our misconceptions.
 Thus, we twist our thinking to support our distorted reality.
-A fundamental component of recovery is learning how to identify our cognitive distortions and devise rational responses.
+A fundamental component of recovery is learning how to identify our cognitive distortions, analyze them, and devise rational responses.

 * * *

 WHY IS YOUR SUPPORT SO IMPORTANT?
 ReChanneling develops and implements programs to (1) moderate symptoms of emotional malfunction and (2) pursue personal goals and objectives – harnessing our intrinsic aptitude for extraordinary living.
 Our paradigmatic approach targets the personality through empathy, collaboration, and program integration utilizing scientific and clinically practical methods including proactive neuroplasticity, cognitive-behavioral modification, positive psychology, and techniques designed to reinvigorate self-esteem.
 All donations support scholarships for groups, workshops, and practicums.